nuagenetworks/nuage-metroae/Documentation/AWS.md

 AWS access can be specified as `aws_access_key` and secret keys can be specified as `aws_secret_key`.
 If AWS access is not specified, values will be taken from the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.

 ### build_vars.yml
+#### For Components Other than VSC
 Set `target_server_type` to "aws".

-AWS requires that the following fields be specified.
+AWS requires that the following fields be specified for all components, except VSC.

 - aws_region: The AWS region (i.e. us-east-1)
 - aws_ami_id: Identifier for the AMI image to be used for the component